UtahRETC/JavaProgrammer1Class2017/modules/module_06/module_06_slides.md

 # What is GitHub?

 - Free Git hosting after you create your account.
-- Download and use Open Source software.
+- Search, browse, download, and use Open Source software.

 -----------------------------------------------------------------------------